timoklein/timoklein/README.md

 ### What's up

-My name's Timo and I'm doing machine learning from :Germany: .
-I'm a Master's student at the [Karlsruhe Institute of Technology](https://www.kit.edu/english/index.php).
+My name's Timo and I'm a Master's student at the [Karlsruhe Institute of Technology](https://www.kit.edu/english/index.php) in Germany.

 #### Currently
 - Working on my thesis in autonomous driving.